I am itching to get back - Mamelodi Sundowns' Meza longs for PSL to return | Goal.com

 Mamelodi Sundowns winger Ali Jose Meza says he is making the most of the current lockdown period while juggling some serious babysitting duties.

-The 29-year-old player, who recently became a father for the first time, is training hard at home with the current PSL season having been halted due to the coronavirus pandemic.
+The 29-year-old player, who recently became a father for the first time, is training hard at home after the current PSL season was halted due to the coronavirus pandemic.

 “I am enjoying this time with my son and wife, but I am training hard, I am itching to get back," Meza told the club's official website.